jekyll/minima/_posts/2020-07-14-freelance.md

 ### Get a work website and an email

 “Looking” professional can help by having indicators
 A potential client needs reasons to trust you.

+### Show your work

+Create a place to show your work.
+This can include projects, reviews from clients, and

+If you are actively looking for jobs, also keep an updated copy of your resume on your website.
+Here are some [tips for making a great resume](https://gumroad.com/l/resumeguide).

 ### Accurately estimate your available time